-Like many city dwellers, we appreciate a relaxing break to the countryside.
-Two and a half hours south of Washington, DC, is the lovely and historic town of Charlottesville, where among other things, Thomas Jefferson founded the University of Virginia there.
+Like many city slickers, we appreciate a relaxing break to the countryside.
+Historic Charlottesville is two and a half hours south of Washington, DC.
+Thomas Jefferson founded the University of Virginia there.
 The beautiful college town is lined with great restaurants and hip bars.
-Visitors can tour his former home at Monticello.
+Visitors can tour Jefferson’s former estate at Monticello.
 Nearby is historic Prospect Hill Inn, where guests can stay in a Virginia manor house dating to 1732.

 Storied History at Prospect Hill Inn